seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 If you have suitable acetate, you can also construct the protective plastic part of the visor (if you do not proceed to the "Where to send" instructions).

-Place the A4-sized sheet acetate along the length of the 3d printed visor and make a mark with a where the hooks are along the print.
+Place the sheet of acetate along the length of the 3d printed visor and make a mark with a where the hooks are along the print.
 Then, use a hole punch to make the holes through which the hooks will pass.

 ## How to package